scarolan/azure-terraform-vault-workshop/docs/terraform/slides-tf.md

 -------------------------
 Terraform provisioners like remote-exec are great when you need to run a few simple commands or scripts.
 For more complex configuration management you'll want a tool like Chef or Ansible.

 Provisioners only run the first time a Terraform run is executed.
 In this sense, they are not idempotent.
-If you need ongoing state management of VMs or servers that are long-lived, we recommend using a tool like Chef or Puppet.
+If you need ongoing state management of VMs or servers that are long-lived, we recommend using a config management tool.

 On the other hand, if you want immutable infrastructure you should consider using our [Packer](https://packer.io) tool.